uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 ### Setting up a project

+> Everything we write today will be saved in your R project.
+Please
+> remember to save it on your H drive or USB if you are using a Library
+> computer.

 Let’s create a new **R project** to keep everything tidy:

 -   Click the “File” menu button (top left corner), then “New Project”
 -   Click “New Directory”
 -   Click “New Project”
 -   In “Directory name”, type the name of your project, e.g. “ggplot2\_intro”
 -   Select the folder where to locate your project: e.g. a `Documents/RProjects` folder, which you can create if it doesn’t exist yet.
 -   Click the “Create Project” button
 -   Create a folder to store our plots:
     -   `dir.create("plots")`

 We will write ggplot2 code more comfortably in a **script**:

 -   Menu: Top left corner, click the green “plus” symbol, or press the shortcut (for Windows/Linux)
     <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>N</kbd> or (for Mac)
     <kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>N</kbd>.
 This will open an
     “Untitled1” file.
-  - Go to “File \> Save” or press (for Windows/Linux)
+-   Go to “File &gt; Save” or press (for Windows/Linux)
     <kbd>Ctrl</kbd>+<kbd>S</kbd> or (for Mac)
     <kbd>Cmd</kbd>+<kbd>S</kbd>.
 This will ask where you want to save
     your file and the name of the new file.
 -   Call your file “process.R”

 We can straight away **load the package** by adding this command to our script and executing it: